Looking for simple ways to help your preschooler navigate their feelings and friendships?

 Let’s look at the five core emotions: joy, sadness, anger, fear, and disgust.
 The Pixar movie “Inside Out” does a beautiful job of characterizing these emotions.
 We especially appreciate the correlation between colors and feelings.
 Meet the 5 character emotions from the movie.

 After you watch the movie with your children, discuss the different characters and the feelings they represent.
 Talk about body language and facial expressions.
-Encourage your child to identify and express the moods by asking them to draw and “color” the various emotions.
+Encourage your child to identify and express their moods by asking them to draw and “color” the various emotions.

 Model Emotions